 Cell phone minute usage - This calling service will never use up any of your calling minutes.

-Cheap International Calls - One of the biggest benefits over regular cell phone calls is the incredible cheap international rates that are available by using a mobile voice over IP app.
+Cheap International Calls - One of the biggest benefits over regular cell phone calls is the incredibly cheap international rates that are available by using a mobile Voice over IP app.

 Free International Calls - Hard to believe but this is actually widely available.
 This typically involves a bit of upfront planning to ensure that the person you are calling is also setup with the same service and has the application running on their phone or computer.
-Example of this is Skype application.
+An example of this is the Skype application.

-Start saving today by checking out these popular providers in the table below.
-Rebtel is an extremely popular option that offers service in almost every country while providing savings of up to 95% on international calls.
+Start saving today by checking out these popular mobile providers in the table below.

 |VoIP Providers||$/mth||Plan Highlights & Specials||Details|

 There are many different ways in which Mobile VoIP is used and different providers offer different levels of service.
 So do your research and ensure you get the features you need at the best price available.
 Services such as Rebtel are not only for USA based use and people in almost any location can take advantage of the service.